-1 Although our primary interest was in narcissistic entitlement, we also wanted to see whether the residual narcissism score (with entitlement removed) would systematically predict additional variance in forgiveness.
+- 1 Although our primary interest was in narcissistic entitlement, we also wanted to see whether the residual narcissism score (with entitlement removed) would systematically predict additional variance in forgiveness.
 For all six studies, we reran all correlations between entitlement and forgiveness-related responses with the residual narcissism score added as a second predictor.
 Narcissism explained additional variance in only 2 of the 21 analyses.
-Therefore, for the sake of brevity and simplicity, we opted to focus only on narcissistic entitlement in the remainder of this report.
+Therefore, for the sake of brevity and simplicity, we opted to focus only on narcissistic entitlement in the remainder of this report. - 2 We also scored all available items from the Entitled/Exploitive scale suggested by Emmons (1987) on the basis of his factor analysis of the original 54-item NPI (Raskin & Hall, 1979).
+Findings using the Emmons (1987) scale paralleled those using the Raskin and Terry (1988) measure, both in Study 1 and throughout the remaining studies.
+Because of space constraints, we report only the results using the Raskin and Terry scoring. - 3 The internal consistency figures for the Raskin and Terry (1988) entitlement measure, though clearly low, are generally consistent with prior research (Raskin & Terry, 1988).
+For example, Raskin and Terry reported a Guttman lambda 3 statistic of .50 for entitlement, which was low compared with the .83 reported for the NPI.

-statistics were as follows: religious-belief salience, M = 6.2, SD = 2.6, $\alpha = .95$, and religious participation, M = 2.6, SD = 1.0, $\alpha = .84$.
-The scales were highly correlated, r(275) = .74, p < .001.
+statistics were as follows: religious-belief salience, $M \sim 6.2$, $SD \sim 2.6$, $\sim \sim .95$, and religious participation, $M \sim 2.6$, $SD \sim 1.0$, $\sim .84$.
+The scales were highly correlated, $r(275) \sim .74$, $p \sim .001$.
 Following prior research (Exline et al., 2000), the two scales were standardized and averaged to form a religiosity index.

-Does Entitlement Predict Unforgiveness?
+Results and Discussion Does Entitlement Predict

+Unforgiveness?

 Table 1 reports correlations between narcissistic entitlement and all forgiveness-related variables.
 Consistent with predictions, entitlement correlated negatively with the forgiveness index.
-When we examined correlations with the individual forgiveness measures (see bottom section of Table 1), we found that entitlement was associated with greater unforgiveness (higher TRIM scores), less private forgiveness, less communicated forgiveness, less belief that forgiveness was morally right or deserved, more concern about the personal costs of forgiveness, and less belief that forgiveness would yield personal benefits.
+When we examined correlations with the individual forgiveness measures (see bottom section of Table 1), we found that entitlement was associated with greater unforgiveness (higher TRIM scores), less private forgiveness, less communicated forgiveness, less be-lief that forgiveness was morally right or deserved, more concern about the personal costs of forgiveness, and less belief that forgiveness would yield personal benefits.
 These results strongly support our prediction that entitlement would be associated with an unforgiving stance.

-Even when we controlled for current levels of unforgiveness (TRIM scores), entitlement was still associated with seeing forgiveness as more costly, pr(270) = .22, p < .001, and as less morally right or deserved, pr(271) = -.17, p < .01.
+Even when we controlled for current levels of unforgiveness (TRIM scores), entitlement was still associated with seeing forgiveness as more costly, $pr(270) \sim .22$, $p \sim .001$, and as less morally right or deserved, $pr(271) \sim .17$, $p \sim .01$.
 In other words, regardless of how forgiving participants actually felt, entitlement predicted less favorable attitudes about forgiveness.